Orientation of Ancient Structures to Current Geographic North Pole

 Seemingly Criss-Cross Oriented

-During the research there were four other orientation clusters found.
+During the research there were 4 other orientation clusters found.
 An orientation cluster is an indication of a possible former geographic pole.
 But to be more sure about that conclusion much more research was done to verify this.
-You can read the other articles on this website to get a full picture on the theory.
+You can read the other articles on this website to get a full picture of the method.

 Pyramids from all over the world are oriented to just a few locations that forms clusters on a so called NORTH-SOUTH reference line.
 This line is explained further on.